Market and Government

 A whole variety of situations may arise in which businesses experience competition from government authorities.
-Just a few possible examples include the operation of car parks or bicycle parking facilities by municipal authorities, the leasing of real estate held by government bodies, the lending of CDs and DVDs by a municipal library and music or sport-related education provided by a government institution.
-The Dutch Act on Government and Free Market obliges government authorities to comply with a number of rules of conduct when undertaking activities of this kind, with a view to countering unfair competition from government.
+Examples include the operation of car parks or bicycle parking facilities by municipal authorities, the leasing of real estate held by government bodies and music or sport-related education provided by a government institution.
+The Dutch Act on Government and Free Market obliges government authorities to comply with a number of rules of conduct when undertaking activities of this kind, aimed at preventing unfair competition from the government.

 The following rules of conduct apply:

 - Requirement to include all costs: governments should include in the sales price at least all costs of economic activities